adncllng/vmock/src/pages/blog/en/pavillon.md

 \-

-Opening: December 5, 2019 - 7PM.
-Premiere: December 5, 2019 - 5PM with Q&A with participants and artist (open to media).
+Opening: December 5, 2019 - 7PM

+Premiere: December 5, 2019 - 5PM with Q&A with participants and the artist (open to media)

 The artist would like to thank Anass, Babs, Chantal, Chargache, Cédelynne, Danica, Joanne, Mike, Omar Tahar, Ousseni, and Youssef for their generosity, expertise and participation.